mpasternacki/hubot-pagerduty/README.md

 * Ability to retrieve oncall rotation list for the current time
 * Poll for incoming incidents and send a message to an "incident room" (e.g., the Operations or Dev Team Rooms) with details.
+* Ability to resolve and acknowledge incidents right from chat.

 More features are coming.
 This was initially developed in house to scratch an itch, and others have expressed interest in making use of it.